Get Started with Amore

 Add Sparkle to your project

 Initialize the SPUStandardUpdaterController in your app's @main entry point.
-Here is an example for SwiftUI.
-Alternatively add it to your app delegate's didFinishLaunchingWithOptions method.
+Here is an example for a SwiftUI lifecycle project.

 import SwiftUI